-Sodium hexametaphosphate (SHMP), is basically a hexamer of the chemical formula (NaPO3)6.
+Sodium hexametaphosphate (SHMP) is a hexamer with the chemical formula (NaPO3)6.
 It is also called Graham’s salt or hexasodium metaphosphate.
-It is white and granular in appearance and hydrolyses in aqueous solution, during acidic conditions.
-It is soluble in water, while insoluble in organic solvents.
+It is white and granular in appearance and hydrolyses in an aqueous solution during acidic conditions.
+It is soluble in water while insoluble in organic solvents.
 It is a sequestrant that binds with calcium ions.

 Na2H2P2O7 → 2NaPO3 + H2O

 6NaPO3 → (NaPO3)6

 Put the yellow phosphorus into a steam of dry air for combustion and oxidation.
 The cooling obtained phosphorus pentoxide is mixed with soda in a certain ratio (Na2O : P2O5 = 1 ~ 1.1).
 Put the mixed powder in a graphite crucible and heat it indirectly to have it dehydrated and agglomerated.
 The resulting sodium hexametaphosphate is subject to flaking upon chilling shock and pulverized to obtain industrial hexametaphosphate products.

 P4 + 5O2 → 2P2O5

 Sodium hexametaphosphate is used as a sequestrant that improves food products' quality and stability.
 It is used under E number E425i.
 Artificial maple syrup, canned milk, cheese powders and dips, imitation cheese, whipped topping, packaged egg whites, roast beef, fish fillets, fruit jelly, frozen desserts, salad dressing, herring, breakfast cereal, ice cream, beer, and bottled beverages, among other foods, can contain sodium hexametaphosphate.